-The practice had a complaints policy and procedure which was available in the waiting room and outlined in the practice leaflet but not on the website.
+The practice had a complaints policy and procedure which was available in the waiting room, outlined in the practice leaflet and on the practice's website.
 Details as to further steps people could take should they be dis-satisfied with the practice's response to their complaint were included.
 We saw that complaints were promptly and thoroughly investigated and responded to.
+Staff told us they raised any formal or informal comments or concerns with the provider to ensure responses were made in a timely manner.